researchapps/sherlock/pvacseq/README.md

 docker build -t vanessa/sherlock:pvacseq .
 ```

-## Interaction
-Here we will show quick interaction with the container, using Docker and Singularity.
+Next we will show quick interaction with the container, using Docker and Singularity.
 The example we will run
 is [here](http://pvactools.readthedocs.io/en/latest/pvacseq/getting_started.html).

-### Docker
+## Docker Interaction
 You can build the container above, or pull the one provided on Docker Hub.
 To run the example, we have a scif app for it.
 First, read about the [scientific filesystem](https://sci-f.github.io) if you are interested.
 Generally, it's a way to create internal modularity in a container by way of creating separate groups (internal modules called "SCIF apps") of environments and entrypoints.
 To see the apps installed in the container, you can run: